2i2c-org/infrastructure/docs/howto/exam.md

    is done.

-3. The instructor running the exam should test out their exam on the hub, ane make sure that it will complete within the amount of resources assigned to it.
+3. The instructor running the exam should test out their exam on the hub, and make sure that it will complete within the amount of resources assigned to it.
 They should also make sure that the environment (packages, python versions, etc) are set up appropriately.
 From the time they test this until the exam is over, new environment changes are put on hold.